 Online Classes and Course Work

-Each week, you’ll attend live online classes that put you face to face with NYU Steinhardt faculty and aspiring speech-language pathologists (SLPs) from across the country.
-Classes are delivered seminar-style and are limited to an average of 15 students to ensure you get the personalized, intimate learning experience you need to succeed in such a hands-on program.
+Each week, you’ll attend live online classes that put you face-to-face with NYU Steinhardt faculty and aspiring speech-language pathologists (SLPs) from across the country.
+Classes are delivered seminar-style and are limited to approximately 15 students to ensure you get the personalized, intimate learning experience you need to succeed in such a hands-on program.

 Study with Classmates at Workspaces Worldwide